 Roll back a disk by using a snapshot

 You can roll back a disk on the Snapshots or Instances page.
-This section descirbes how to roll back a disk on the Instances page.
+This section describes how to roll back a disk on the Instances page.

 (Optional) Synchronize data after a disk is rolled back

 - Connect to an ECS instance.
-For more information about connection methods, see Connection methods.
+For more information about connection methods, see Connection method overview.

 What to do next